openbaton/docs/docs/nfvo-installation-deb.md

 Where:

-* `openbaton-*jar` is the jar file related to the version of OpenBaton NFVO which has been installed
+* `openbaton-*jar` is the jar file related to the version of Open Baton NFVO which has been installed
-* `gvnfm` (present only if during the installation procedure you also installed the Generic VNFM) contains the jar file related to the OpenBaton Generic VNFM
+* `gvnfm` (present only if during the installation procedure you also installed the Generic VNFM) contains the jar file related to the Open Baton Generic VNFM
-* `plugins` contains the plugins for OpenBaton.
+* `plugins` contains the plugins for Open Baton.
 So far, if you downloaded the VIM-Driver Plugins during the installation procedure, it will contain only the jar files related to the plugins downloaded

 Additionally you should also have the following structure:
 ```bash